Trichotillomania

 Sometimes, alopecia is not circumscribed but simply shows deficient hair volume, as in this 9-year-old girl.

-Involvement of the entire scalp also occurs, in which a characteristic geometrical shape is also not recognized.
+Involvement of the entire scalp also occurs, in which a characteristic geometric shape is also not recognized.
 At first glance, this type of trichotillomania resembles a hereditary disorder of keratinization such as monilethrix or pili torti (see the image below).

 View Image